 Procedure for addressing instances of unethical or unprofessional behavior:

-A motion of ‘no confidence’ in a Faculty Senator can be brought forward by Senators to the Faculty Senate Executive Committee based on concerns related to potential unethical or unprofessional behavior.
+A motion of ‘no confidence’ in a Faculty Senator can be brought forward by ten percent or more of Senators (currently six) to the Faculty Senate Executive Committee based on concerns related to potential unethical or unprofessional behavior.

-A motion review process is conducted in the Faculty Senate Executive Committee. includes examination, debate, ballot voting
+A motion review process is conducted in the Faculty Senate Executive Committee.
+The committee will be facilitated by a Past Chair of the Senate.

+Committee will include 4 members of the Faculty Senate Executive Committee and 3 additional members of the Senate at large, who are not part of the members that brought forward the motion.

+If a motion of ‘no confidence’ is advanced for a Faculty Senator who is a sitting member of the Faculty Senate Executive Committee, a Past Chair of the Senate will nominate a member of the Senate at large to facilitate the committee, selecting seven members of the Senate at large who are not part of the members that brought forward the motion.

+The motion review process includes examination, debate, ballot voting

-If the motion of no confidence is passed by two-thirds of the Committee, the Committee willone or more of the following sanctions: Formal reprimand and corrective action plan, temporary suspension from Senate duties, or removal from Senate duties.
+If the motion of no confidence is passed by two-thirds (five of seven) members of the review Committee, the Committee will recommend to the Senate Chair one or more of the following sanctions: Formal reprimand and corrective action plan, temporary suspension from Senate duties, or removal from Senate duties.
+If removal from Senate duties is the outcome, the Senator is not eligible to serve in the future.

+(7) Decision of removal from Senate duties may be appealed to OU Faculty Appeals Boar

 LIAISON WITH THE PRESIDENT